timsutton/osx-vm-templates/README.md

 #### Extension Pack

-The VirtualBox Extension Pack, availble from the [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) page, is now required by default because we enable EHCI (USB 2.0) support like the default VirtualBox OS X template does.
+The VirtualBox Extension Pack, availble from the [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) page or as the [Homebrew cask](http://caskroom.io/) [virtualbox-extension-pack](https://github.com/caskroom/homebrew-cask/blob/master/Casks/virtualbox-extension-pack.rb), is now required by default because we enable EHCI (USB 2.0) support like the default VirtualBox OS X template does.

 If you cannot use the Extension Pack, you can remove the line that enables EHCI support from [`packer/template.json`](https://github.com/timsutton/osx-vm-templates/blob/master/packer/template.json):